Self-Guided Heritage Trail

 Street of Harmony

-Tip: Dress modestly.
+Tip: Dress modestly — cover shoulders and knees.
 Remove shoes at religious sites.
-Robes available at mosque.
+Robes are available at the mosque entrance free of charge.

 Khoo Kongsi